Gigantopithecus: Palaeoecology

+Extinction

+Gigantopithecus fossil sites range across Guangxi, Guizhou, Hainan and Hubei Provinces, but those post-dating about 400,000 years ago are only known from Guangxi.
+Its youngest definitive remains in China are roughly 295,000 to 215,000 years old.
+Two possible teeth (PIN 5792/439 and PIN 5792/490) have been reported from the Late Pleistocene deposit in Vietnam, but these could actually belong to P. weidenreichi.
+The extinction of Gigantopithecus correlates with a cooling trend marked by intensifying seasonality and monsoon strength in the region, which led to the encroachment of rainforests by open grasslands.
+Because Gigantopithecus teeth dating to this time show evidence of dietary shifts and chronic nutritional stress, Gigantopothecus may have been less successful at adapting to these environmental stressors compared to contemporary great apes — namely P. weidenreichi and Homo — which could have led to its extinction.
+Similarly, Gigantopithecus seems to only have been consuming C3 forest plants, instead of the C4 savannah plants which were becoming more common during this time.
+Savannas remained the dominant habitat of Southeast Asia until the Late Pleistocene.

-Gigantopithecus appears to have gone extinct about 300,000 years ago, possibly due to the southward retreat of forest and prime habitat throughout the Middle Pleistocene caused by increasing seasonality, intensifying winter and summer monsoon strength, and regional climatic cooling and/or wettening.
-Savanna would remain the dominant habitat of Southeast Asia until the Late Pleistocene.
-It has been speculated that immigrating H. erectus also contributed to its extinction.
-Human activity in southern China is known as early as 800,000 years ago, but does not become prevalent until after the extinction of Gigantopithecus, so it is unclear if pressures such as competition over resources or overhunting were factors.
-In 2009, Ciochon suggested Gigantopithecus was the dominant primate inhabiting the tropical forests south of the Qinling Mountains, whereas H. erectus remained in the savannas straddling it.
-Some authors have suggested that Gigantopihecus may have survived into the early Late Pleistocene, though the evidence for this is limited.
+Human activity in southern China is known as early as 800,000 years ago but does not become prevalent until after the extinction of Gigantopithecus, so it is unclear if pressures such as competition over resources or overhunting were factors.
+In 2024, Zhang and colleagues found no evidence of archaic hominin involvement in the extinctions of any southern Chinese animal.

 Cryptozoology

-Gigantopithecus has been used in cryptozoology circles as the identity of the Tibetan yeti or American bigfoot, humanlike monsters in local folklore.
+Gigantopithecus has been used in cryptozoology circles as the identity of the Tibetan yeti or American bigfoot, apelike monsters in local folklore.
 This began in 1960 with zoologist Wladimir Tschernezky, briefly describing in the journal Nature a 1951 photograph of alleged yeti tracks taken by Himalayan mountaineers Michael Ward and Eric Shipton.
 Tschernezky concluded that the yeti walked like a human and was similar to Gigantopithecus.
 Subsequently, the yeti attracted short-lived scientific attention, with several more authors publishing in Nature and Science, but this also incited a popular monster hunting following for both the yeti and the similar American bigfoot which has persisted into the present day.
 The only scientist who continued trying to prove such monsters exist was anthropologist Grover Krantz, who continued pushing for a connection between Gigantopithecus and bigfoot from 1970 to his death in 2002.
 Among the binomial names he came up with for bigfoot included "Gigantopithecus canadensis".
-Krantz did not meet support from other scientists, who said he readily accepted clearly false evidence.
+Scientists and amateur monster hunters both dismissed Krantz's arguments, saying he readily accepted clearly false evidence.